Hitakashi/Hitbox-API/channel/revenues.md

 | endDate | Yes | Date | Date in YYYY-MM-DD |
 | startDate | Yes | Date | Date in YYYY-MM-DD |

-Returns revenues for given channel between `startDate` and `endDate`
+Returns revenues for given channel between `startDate` and `endDate`.

+I have truncated each array to just one property.

 ### Example URL